 - $279 (64 GB), $299 (128 GB)

-First thing you notice is that the tablet itself is light.
-Lenovo really went all in on keeping this tablet portable.
+The first thing you notice is that the tablet itself is light.
+Lenovo really went all-in on keeping this tablet portable.
 The only real port you get one USB-C for charging and data.
 No headphone jack or USB-A. There are pogo pins at the bottom for the keyboard connection but that’s it.
 Minimal is what Lenovo was going for here.
 When you compare this to an iPad or something like the Galaxy Tab S6 it makes perfect sense.
-Most tablet have similar profiles and only have one connection port.
+Most tablets have similar profiles and only have one connection port.

-The keyboard crams in everything you would see on a much larger chromebook.
+The keyboard crams in everything you would see on a much larger Chromebook.
 My fingers don’t have to travel far to hit any keys.
 I started writing this post on the Ideapad Duet but switched over to a much larger keyboard to fix all the typing errors.
-By the time I post my full review I should be much more proficient, but we will see.
+By the time I post my full review, I should be much more proficient, but we will see.
 The keyboard doesn’t have a backlight.
-This was another way they could keeps the price down.
-Without backlight I don’t see myself typing anything lengthy on this small keyboard.
+This was another way they could keep the price down.
+Without a backlight, I don’t see myself typing anything lengthy on this small keyboard.

 Flip the keyboard around and this is where I think the Duet will really shine.
 Media consumption and web browsing will probably be its bread and butter.
 I haven’t had to charge it since the first charge I gave it out of the box.
 Battery life should be very good considering the low resolution combined with Chrome OS.

 My first impressions of Lenovo’s Ideapad Duet Chromebook are pretty good.
-Clean minimal design with all the right boxes check for a chromebook tablet.
-There is a lot still to cover like sound quality, multitasking and how it all compares to the other chromebooks and tablets but Ill save those for my full review.
+Clean minimal design with all the right boxes checked for a Chromebook tablet.
+There is a lot still to cover like sound quality, multitasking, and how it all compares to the other Chromebooks and tablets but Ill save those for my full review.